1 hour session (All Time Zones)

 In addition we look at how the Yocto Project, which provides a comprehensive framework to implement a Linux distribution, is used to provide additional Linux security support such as LSMs, containers, virtualization, OTA and testing.

-Most security requirements rely on cryptography so we also outline the current Linux software support for the cryptography accelerator CAAM available on the NXP i.MX6 and i.MX7 family SoCs.
+Most security requirements rely on cryptography so we also outline the current Linux software support for the cryptography accelerator CAAM available on the NXP i.MX6 and i.MX7 family of SoCs.

 |If you have any queries, please contact firstname.lastname@example.org|